Identifiable Data

 • taking reasonable actions to prevent the inadvertent disclosure, release or loss of sensitive personal information.

-Five Safes: Working with sensitive data
+Five Safes: Working with Sensitive Data

-The UK Data Service has developed the Five Safes framework for controlled access to sensitive or confidential data — safe data, safe projects, safe people, safe settings and safe output.
+The UK Data Service has developed the Five Safes framework for controlled access to sensitive or confidential data – safe data, safe projects, safe people, safe settings and safe output.
+Watch a video about Five Safes:

 Data de-identification can protect individuals, organisations and businesses, and protect information such as the spatial location of mineral or archaeological findings or endangered species.

 It’s not an exact science and judgement calls may still need to be made when de-identifying data.
-It’s also not a ‘magic bullet’ to share and publish sensitive data.
+It’s also not a magic bullet to share and publish sensitive data.
 De-identification should be considered within a range of activities to protect the privacy of research participants, such as obtaining informed consent for data sharing and controlling access to the data.
 The validity of some research may also be reduced if it uses de-identified data.

 It’s critical to have a clear plan for managing identifiable data through all research stages and when publishing data.
 Understanding the requirements and risks will help inform the kinds of consent, data security, and access controls required.